oresat/oresat-structure/README.md

 [Join the chat at https://pdxaerospace.slack.com/messages/CG1QEGQDN](https://pdxaerospace.slack.com/messages/CG1QEGQDN)
 Mechanical structure for [OreSat](http://www.oresat.org)

 This repo contains the top-level assembly of OreSat and the trivial subassemblies.
-If you'd like to contribute, drop in on [Jitsi][jitsi] (Fridays at 2 PM and Sundays at 10 AM, Pacific Time), [read the issues][issues], and/or read the [contributions guide.][contrib]
+If you'd like to contribute, join us on Zoom ([Fridays at 2 PM](https://pdx.zoom.us/j/173663228) and [Sundays at 10 AM](https://pdx.zoom.us/j/97369603680), Pacific Time), [read the issues][issues], and/or read the [contributions guide.][contrib]

 # Please read our notes on [using Git Bash for Structure](https://github.com/oresat/oresat-structure/blob/master/GitBashNotes.md) before you start!